-Metalworking Process Chemicals consists of industrial process fluids for various heavy industrial and manufacturing applications and represented approximately 92% of the Company's net sales for the first quarter of 2006.
-Net sales were up \$4.7 million, or 5%, compared with the first quarter of 2005.
-Foreign currency translation negatively impacted net sales by approximately 1%, driven by the Euro to U.S. dollar exchange rate offset in part by the Brazilian Real to U.S. dollar rate.
-The Euro to U.S. dollar exchange rate was 1.2 in the first quarter of 2006 versus 1.3 in the first quarter of 2005, while the Brazilian Real exchange rate was 0.46 in the first quarter of 2006 versus 0.38 in the first quarter of 2005.
-Net sales was positively impacted by 22% growth in Asia/Pacific, 3% growth in South America, and 4% growth in both North America and Europe, all on a constant currency basis.
-The growth in net sales was attributable to higher sales prices and volume growth.
-The majority of the volume growth came from increased demand in China, while price increases implemented across all regions helped to partially offset higher raw material costs.
-The \$2.4 increase in this segment's operating income compared to the first quarter of 2005 is largely reflective of the Company's pricing actions, improved performance from the Company's U.S CMS business, and savings generated from the Company's 2005 restructuring efforts.
+Metalworking Process Chemicals consists of industrial process fluids for various heavy industrial and manufacturing applications and represented approximately 92% of the Company's net sales for the third quarter of 2006.
+Net sales were up \$9.3 million, or 10%, compared to the third quarter of 2005.
+Foreign currency translation positively impacted net sales by approximately 2%, driven by the Euro and Brazilian real to U.S. dollar exchange rates.
+The average Euro to U.S. dollar rate was 1.28 in the third quarter of 2006 compared to 1.22 in the third quarter of 2005, and the Brazilian real to U.S. dollar rate was 0.46 in the third quarter of 2006 compared to 2005.
+Net sales was positively impacted by 7% growth in North America and 25% growth in Asia/Pacific, while sales in Europe and South America were flat, all on a constant currency basis.
+The growth in net sales was attributable to both higher sales prices and volume growth.
+The majority of the volume growth came from China, while price increases implemented across all regions helped to maintain margins despite higher raw material costs.
+The \$1.8 million increase in this segment's operating income compared to the third quarter of 2005 is largely reflective of the Company's pricing actions, improved performance from the Company's U.S. CMS channel and savings generated from the Company's 2005 restructuring efforts.